Tanmax-Payne/Tanmax-Payne/README.md

--      I’m Tanmay,  Young Developer & Young Wantrepreneur
+-      I’m Tanmay,  Young Developer, Young Wantrepreneur and Young in-general
 -      interested in Machines🤖 and Airplanes🛩️
+-      Learning these for the next project:
+-      - OpenMV and
--      🌱 currently learning OpenMV and Image processing for UAV Vision
+-      - Image processing for UAV Vision
+-      - Image Stitching
 -      Sometimes I write here   https://swiftfalconets.wordpress.com

 <!---